Linkedin automation tools can be great for prospecting. It can save you a lot of time, streamline your workflow, and help you create a larger network.

 But, if you don’t have the time to write each and every message manually, add personalization to the connection request template at least.
 Don’t send the same message to each prospect.

-(On a side note: We do not use Inmail, as we have found it not as effective as Linkedin messaging.
-Besides, you have to pay for Inmail, whereas with Linkedin messaging, essential it’s free.
+(On a side note: We do not use Inmail, as we have found it not as effective as LinkedIn messaging.
+Besides, you have to pay for Inmail, whereas with LinkedIn messaging, essential it’s free.
 You can message your 1st-degree connections, which will most probably lead to more engagement because you are already in the same network.)

 Step 3: Use the automation tool to send out the invite

-Once you have written your connection request messages, send out the invite to all of the prospects on your list.
+Once you have written your connection request messages, send out the invite to all the prospects on your list.

 Step 4: Create a second campaign

-Once your new connections have accepted your invites, you will need to add them to a second Linkedin campaign.
+Once your new connections have accepted your invites, you will need to add them to a second LinkedIn campaign.
 This is where you will need to break automation and write personal, human-created merge tags to keep your engagement rate high.

-(This is our secret sauce at SalesBread 🙂
+This is our secret sauce at SalesBread 🙂

 Manually add personalization and add it as a merge tag in your CSV file.
 That way, when you send out the messages using an automated sending tool, it does not look automated.